 Additionally, install the microcode packages for your cpu, e.g.

-Now find the UUID of the boot partition (in the line starting with
+Now find the UUID of the root partition (in the line starting with

 blkid | grep "UUID="